requiep/requ-im/docs/wiki.md

 Requ offers many features, such as syntax checking for errors and highlighting, as well as custom keybindings.

 ### Check Code Syntax with Flake8
 The editor uses flake8 version 6.0.0 to check code syntax for errors.
 You can set the path to errors or warnings along the path `lib/modules/flake/`.
-To update the system, press `Ctrl + R`.
+To update the system, press `Ctrl + E`.

 ### Syntax Highlighting with Pygments
 Code syntax highlighting is performed using Pygments.
 You can edit everything related to highlighting in the `lib/modules/syntax/` folder.
 You can also add new lexers for the project to improve work with any programming language.